ElvisResearchGroup/L42/Main/papers/Capabilities/presentation-sketch.md

 ```csharp
 interface I { void Run() calls[Print]; }
 ```
-> And so it can Print but perform no other restricted operation.
+> And so it can Print but perform no other RestrictedPrimitive operation.

-> This approach is however inflexible?
+> This approach is however inflexible.
+For it to be useful, it requires a new version of I for each use case.
-==Describe properly whats wrong with it==
+==I still need a better explanation of the problem...
+(I hate problems, solutions are much easier to find)==

 > ------------------------------------------------------------------------------------------------------
 #### Callability Generics